 Mount Pleasant Windmill –

 A walk or a short drive from the town centre is Mount Pleasant Windmill.
 Built in 1875 this tower mill has been restored to working order.
 Now the home to True Loaf Bakery the mill is open for tours and has a tearoom with freshly baked organic bread and cakes.
+In May 2023 the four sails of the windmill were finally restored following storm damage in 2016.

 - Kirton In Lindsey